graphops/file-hosting-service/docs/server_guide.md

 ## Access Control

+### Payments

 The server offers

 - Free queries: Server will always respond to queries about their operator info, software versioning, server health, and file availability.
 - Free Query Auth Token: Users can obtain a free query auth token for limited access to files.
 This token allows them to download small files.
 - Receipts: Users need to provide TAP receipts in the HTTP header.
 These receipts serve as proof of payment and grant access to the requested resources.

+### Memory access

+The server can serve data stored as files or objects

+- Local file system: Provided with a directory path, the server can read files from the directory directly by configuring file's relative path to the directory.
+- Remote Object storage:  Provided with an S3 bucket configuration, the server can find and read objects from the bucket by configuring object's name and prefix relative to the bucket.

 ## Server Management